orenbenkiki/cargo-todox/README.md

 ## Why use TODOX?

+TL;DR: It remembers for you the issues you need to fix before committing, allowing you to focus on the task at hand.

+Note this is very different from tracking normal TODO issues, which should be handled in future commits.

 ### Without TODOX

 You are working on some non-trivial issue, deep in focus.
 In the process, you